Frequently Asked Questions

 One recommendation letter must come from a teacher or professor (any subject).
-The second letter can come from a teacher/professor, coach, counselor, religious leader, employer, or supervisor from an extracurricular activity, etc. Letters should not come from friends, parents, peers, relatives or Banner Research, ASU or ASU - Biodesign employees.
+The second letter can come from a teacher/professor, coach, counselor, religious leader, employer, or supervisor from an extracurricular activity, etc. Letters should not come from friends, parents, peers, relatives or Banner Health, ASU or ASU - Biodesign employees.
 For tips on choosing references, please refer to Tips for Applicants.

 How does the selection process work?

 Please refer to Selection Process.

 Will I get to intern in the specific research areas I am interested in?